Hamu111268/ORA_final_project/README.md

 | Action | An integer $a$ that represent the index of the taxi to take the passenger. |
 | Reward | Waiting time of the passenger. |

+After complete one action, the position and destination will be reset to another random numbers while the position of the car remain the same.

+The randomly generated state will be the $s_{t + 1}$ and then pushed into memory pool for training.

 ## Experiment

 ### DQN Loss